-BiMEP occupies a 5.3 km2 marked area excluded for navigation and maritime traffic, and located at a minimum distance of 1,700 m from shore, close enough for fast access to deployed devices.
+BiMEP occupies a 5.3 km2 marked area excluded for navigation and maritime traffic, and located at a minimum distance of 1,700 m from shore, close enough for fast access.
 The water depth in this area ranges from 50 to 90 m.
 The total power of 20 MW is distributed over four offshore connection points of 5 MW each.

 Each berth is connected to the onshore substation via a dedicated three-phase submarine cable in series with a land three-phase line, both at 13.2 kV.
 The onshore electricity substation houses electrical protection systems, measurement systems and transformer, allowing the berths to be connected up to the national power grid.
 The berths are fitted with commercial power and fibre optic connectors to enable swift connection and disconnection of MREDs.